i502Club/OS_Square/readme.md

  * Square v6.5.0.0
  * NewtonSoft v12

- Note: Currently the DNN default install does not have a high enough version of Newtonsoft.Json for the Square lib to work.
+ Note: Currently the DNN default install does not have a high enough(i502 accidental pun) version of Newtonsoft.Json for the Square lib to work.
 Therefore the module installation will create a bin/Newtonsoft.Json/v12 directory anbd update the web.config to include the binding redirects that enable the Square library to locate it.
 There is no sql